DraftKings Promo Code: Earn $200 in Free Bets on Today's NFL Playoff Games

 This promo code offer allows users to bet on any pre-game money line, which means you can choose to play it safe or take more of a risk.

-Today, the NFL Divisional Round kicks off, featuring four teams.
-First, in the AFC, Patrick Mahomes and the Chiefs (-490) host Trevor Lawrence and the Jaguars (+390).
-The Jags came back from 27 down against the Chargers last week, and today they'll be stacked up against the odds once again.
-Later, in the NFC, the Cowboys and 49ers square off in a battle of two elite defenses.
-San Francisco are tabbed as the favorite (-200) for this matchup at home versus Dallas (+170) but expect a tight, closely-contested game.
+Today, the NFL Divisional Round continues, featuring four teams.
+First, in the AFC, Josh Allen and the Bills (-245) host Joe Burrow and the Bengals (+205).
+Both teams won their respective matchups at home, and today they'll look to clinch a spot in the AFC Championship game.
+Later, in the NFC, the Cowboys and 49ers, two teams that met in last season's playoffs, square off.
+San Francisco are tabbed as the favorite (-195) for this matchup at home versus New York (+165), but these two storied franchises should be pretty competitive today.

 This bet $5 on any sport pre-game Moneyline, get $200 offer is available for all teams across all sports, so don't let this opportunity pass by and click the link below to get started.